dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 # How the code is organized?

 Here is short explanation of essential things about the code of API gateway and microservices.
-Real application can be built with similar approach.
+Real applications can be built with similar approach.
+You nave to know C# to understand this part.

 If you just want to see what distributed traces looks like go to [Scrutinizing Application Insights](#Scrutinizing-Application-Insights).